Home - RPG Games - Romancing SaGa 2: Revenge of the Seven Review

 -formation "harder to target" is BS, your ranged and mage characters still need max armor to not die

--Water, Earth and Light magic has Healing
+-Water, Light and Earth magic has Healing (Earth after leveling)

 it's not amazing, but enjoyable jrpg

-has some cute in it and nice JP narration (bad EN)
+has some cute in it and nice JP narration

 Fantastic game if you are looking for something a little off the beaten path.
 Minster Song is even better/weirder but if you want to ease your way into the series this might be a better starting point.